Sivtheng/LiftNote/backend/NOTIFICATION_SYSTEM.md

 The notification system automatically sends emails to clients when coaches perform certain actions:

 1. **Comment Notifications**: When a coach adds a new comment or reply to a client's program
-2. **Program Update Notifications**: When a coach modifies a client's program

 ## Features